 The treasury building was located on the southeast side of Takht-e Jamshid's terrace.
 It was built by Dario in two phases and completed by Xerxes.
 In some sections there are testimonies based on the presence of a second floor but probably the main part consisted of a floor and had a height between 7 and 11 meters.

-The great hall to the west of the dimensions of 9 × 11 meters, had a row of columns whose bases were made of stone and their wooden shaft.
-Based on the archaeological findings, the stems of the columns were coated and showed a mixture of colors.
+The large hall to the west measuring 9 × 11 meters, had a row of columns whose bases were made of stone and their shaft made of wood.
+Based on archaeological findings, the shafts of the columns were coated and exhibited a mixture of colors.

 Xerxes completed the large north hall of the treasury called the 99 columns but a researcher believes that this hall was Dari's throne room.
 Takht-e Jamshid's treasury was sacked and burned by the Macedonians along with its other parts.